Bea Smith (Wentworth): Storylines

 Bea was a devoted wife to Harry and loving mother to Debbie.
 Bea was being abused and raped by Harry but stayed because she didn't want to upset Debbie.
-One day Bea tried to murder Harry and make it look like suicide which eventually led to her arrest.
+One day Bea tried to murder Harry and make it look like suicide, which eventually led to her arrest.

 Bea's arrival at Wentworth led to her needing to be sedated, after panicking about whether her daughter Debbie was safe.
 When she woke up in the morning, she was taken to her cell by Vera Bennett, and then shown around the place by Liz Birdsworth.
 Not long after her arrival, Bea started to have flashbacks about her home life, leading to her crime.
 She tried to kill her husband, Harry, after being beaten one morning.
-She knocked him out, and then dragged him to the car where she taped his hands to the steering wheel, head to the headrest and then put a hose, running from the exhaust, to suffocate him.
+She knocked him out, and then dragged him to the car where she taped his hands to the steering wheel, head to the headrest, and then put a hose, running from the exhaust, in the car to suffocate him.
 Her daughter came home early and tried to get into the garage.
 Bea stopped her from opening the door, but Debbie got into the garage through the side door.
 Alarmed at the scene, she tried saving Harry.
 Bea stopped her, and then finally realising her actions, told Debbie to call for an ambulance as she took off the tape from his wrist and face.
 Bea is sent to Wentworth on remand.

 Bea was also accused of murdering Meg Jackson during the riot between Franky and Jacs' gangs, as she was found covered in blood after tripping over Meg's body.
 Police later cleared her of the charges.

 In The Velvet Curtain, Bea tries exploring her body at the end of the episode after Liz told her to.
 It was also revealed that Bea only had sex whenever Harry wanted to and that she got no joy from it.

 In Something Dies, Bea begs Jacs not to gangrape Franky, by doing so Jacs had her thugs carry out a beating on Bea.
 Bea managed to warn Franky, who, as a result, smashed Jacs hand under some weight.
-Beas involvement in the power struggle between Franky and Jacs had serious consequences.
+Bea's involvement in the power struggle between Franky and Jacs had serious consequences.
 In retaliation, Jacs had her son, who was dating Debbie at the request of his mother, give Debbie a fatal hotshot.

 In "To The Moon", Bea learns that her daughter Debbie has died of a drugs overdose.
 Bea is devastated and tries hanging herself, only to be stopped by Liz with the help of Boomer, Franky and Doreen.
 Erica is unable to let Bea attend the funeral because she is on remand and a high risk inmate, so Will Jackson goes to the morgue and passes a message on to Debbie's body for Bea.
 This is where we hear Will telling Debbie that Bea "loves her to the moon and back".